-- Turn off your computer if you're not using it to protect yourself and others from viruses.
+- Turn off your computer if you're not using it, to protect yourself and others from viruses.

 Social Media and Blogging Safety

 Social media and blogging are frequently used for socializing, networking, selling products and showcasing personal information to friends, family, and consumers.
-Did you know that the entire Internet has access to this information unless you go out of your way to set privacy settings or exclude certain information?
+Did you know that the entire internet has access to this information unless you go out of your way to set privacy settings or exclude certain information?
 It's true.

 Bosses, potential employers, criminals, and the government could be searching your accounts and secretly viewing your personal information.
 Here are some tips to help you protect your information from outsiders.

 Blogging is public.
-Unless your blogging platform has specific privacy settings, your posts could pop up with any relevant search in any search engine.
+Unless your blogging platform has specific privacy and security settings, your posts could pop up with any relevant search in any search engine.
 Here are some tips to protect your online privacy when blogging.

 - You don't want to give anyone the wrong impression with your posts or comments and you certainly don't want to start any arguments that can be seen by others.
-You never know who you're dealing with or what their intentions are.
+You never know whom you're dealing with or what their intentions are.

 - Deleting photos and information from your blog or website doesn't necessarily mean they're gone.
-Since information can be stored by anyone who sees it, it may never really be deleted from the Internet.
+Since information can be stored by anyone who sees it, it may never really be deleted from the internet.
 Again, don't post things you don't want everyone to see.